iekanat/emba/Watson_Simple.md

 Let us say we want to know how sales is related to market.
 We would use a bar chart.
 Bar charts are useful to explore the averages of continuous variables over different values of categorical variables.
 Let us type in "How do the values of **Sales in Thousands** compare by **MarketID**?"

 Watson will give us some alternatives, let us select the one with bars.
 Preferably with a question that is similar to our query.
 We can change the variables around a bit until we are satisfied.
-Figure 11 is what I was trying to get.
+Figure 11 shows the desired output.

 ![Bar Charts](figures/bar0.png)

-We can add a third dimension by altering the colors, I added **Promotion** and now we know which promotion works in which market.
+We can add a third dimension by altering the colors. **Promotion** can serve as the third dimension here, and now we know which promotion works in which market.

 ![Fancier!](figures/bar1.png)